-Much of the Russian policy towards civil society and subsequent development of laws for its regulation has been shaped around its foreign relations - mainly with the Western states.
-This section examines the ways in which the international dynamic in a broad sense has impacted the governance of civil society in Russia.
+As noted in the previous chapter, much of the Russian policy towards civil society and subsequent development of laws for its regulation has been shaped for protection against third level actors in the international system.
+In order to further explore the cause and effect between the system and the state levels, this section examines the ways in which the international dynamic, especially relations with the Western states have in a broad sense has impacted the governance of civil society in Russia.